trilbymedia/grav-plugin-flex-objects/README.md

 Right now there are a few limitations:

-* Frontend is currently missing routing for the individual pages (you need to do the routing manually by yourself)
+* Frontend only has a basic routing for the individual pages (you need to do the advanced routing manually by yourself)
 * Administration needs more features like filtering, bulk updates etc
 * It would be nice to have an easy way to display Flex admin in other admin plugins (it is already possible, but not easy)
 * Optional database storage layer would be nice to have